premium-ads/admob-mediation-example-ios/README.md

-# iOS AdMob Demo with PremiumAds Adapter
+# iOS App Demo with PremiumAds Adapter

-This is a simple iOS demo project demonstrating how to integrate **PremiumAds AdMob Adapter** into your app using **Google AdMob Mediation**.
+This is a simple iOS demo project demonstrating how to integrate **PremiumAds Adapter** into your app using **Google AdMob Mediation**.

 ## 🚀 Features